CartoDB/documentation/app/content/angular/getting-started.md

 - [RailroadsLayer](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/angular/src/app/modules/home/layers/rail-roads-layer.ts).
 This is a line layer created from a CARTO dataset.

 - [StoresLayer](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/angular/src/app/modules/home/layers/stores-layer.ts).
 This is a point layer created from a GeoJSON dataset extracted from the CARTO platform using the [`getData`](https://deck.gl/docs/api-reference/carto/overview#support-for-other-deckgl-layers) function that uses deck.gl [`GeoJsonLayer`](https://deck.gl/docs/api-reference/layers/geojson-layer).
-We could have added directly the `CartoLayer` with `type: MAP_TYPES.TABLE` but we wanted to illustrate the `getData` functionality.
+We could have directly added the `CartoLayer` with `type: MAP_TYPES.TABLE` but we wanted to illustrate the `getData` functionality.
 For CARTO 2 you can follow a similar approach with the [SQL API](https://carto.com/developers/sql-api/).

 The structure for all the layers is similar: we define a class that extends from the base `Layer` class.
-We need to specify a unique `id` for the layer and set the `visible` property to `true` or `false` depending if we want to show the layer or not when the view is loaded.
+We need to specify a unique `id` for the layer and set the `visible` property to `true` or `false` depending on if we want to show the layer or not when the view is loaded.
 The most important part is creating the deck.gl object that we must return in the `getLayer` method.
-Here we specify the data source for the layer, the `id` and `visible` properties and the styling properties like `getFillColor` or `getLineColor`.
+Here we specify the data source for the layer, the `id`, and `visible` properties and the styling properties like `getFillColor` or `getLineColor`.
 Below you can see the implementation for the `getLayer` method in the `RailroadsLayer`:

 ```Typescript
 async getLayer() {